Maggot: Forensic science

 The presence and development of maggots on a corpse are useful in the estimation of time elapsed since death.
 Depending on the species and the conditions, maggots may be observed on a body within 24 hours.
 The eggs are laid directly on the food source, and when the eggs hatch, the maggots move towards their preferred conditions and begin to feed.
 By studying the insects present at a crime scene, forensic entomologists can determine the approximate time of death.
 Insects are usually useful after a post-mortem interval (PMI) of approximately 25–80 hours, depending on ambient conditions.
 After this interval, this method becomes less reliable.
 Blow flies are often used in forensic entomology to determine PMI because of their oviposition on carrion and corpses.
 The black blowfly, Phormia regina (P. regina), is extremely widespread across the US and often the earliest species to oviposit on a corpse, making it especially important to forensic science.

+Maggots are useful as well in entomotoxicology, in determining the presence of drugs in a corpse's system.
+Maggots bioaccumulate xenobiotics (substances, drugs, metals, etc.) from tissue and bone, therefore allowing entomologists to determine if xenobiotics, most commonly drugs, were present in the body before death.
+This is useful in concluding a cause of death in many different cases including overdoses and poisonings.
+It also helps in determining manner of death including suicide or homicides.
+Maggots are able to bioaccumulate substances from fresh corpses, as well as fully decomposed skeletonized bodies.
+Data and resources on entomotoxicology are sparse as it is a relatively new field of study.
+The knowledge of how the drug or substance effects the development of maggots is necessary as some drugs such as cocaine and methamphetamine are proven to accelerate the development of larvae, whereas opiates are shown to decelerate said rate.

 Behaviours

 As with fleas and ticks, maggots can be a threat to household pets and livestock, especially sheep.
 Flies reproduce rapidly in the summer months, and maggots can come in large numbers, creating a maggot infestation and a high risk of myiasis (a maggot infestation of living tissue) in sheep and other animals.
 Humans are not immune to the feeding habits of maggots and can also contract myiasis.
-Interaction between humans and maggots usually occurs near garbage cans, dead animals, rotten food and other breeding grounds for maggots.
+Interaction between humans and maggots usually occurs near garbage cans, dead animals, rotten food and other suitable egg-laying substrates for flies with detritivorous larvae.

-When maggots turn into adult flies and start the life cycle over, numbers will grow exponentially if unchecked, but disease, natural predators and parasites keep the population under control.
+Many of the families of flies with "maggot" larvae can reach very high population densities through exponential growth, but in natural conditions without human interference, predators, parasites, and food availability keep the population under control.
 Sealing garbage and using a garbage disposal or freezing rotting leftovers until waste collection day helps prevent infestation.
-Introducing an environmental control, such as Hister beetles, can also help reduce maggot populations.
+Introducing an environmental control, such as hister beetles, can also help reduce maggot populations.